NomiNom1/nom-nom-ui/README.md

 # prompts
 I am creating an app similar to Doordash, Uber Eats, and Grubhub.
 Follow google / meta best practices for highly scalabe app design the size of TikTok, Instagram, or WeChat.

-I am creating an app similar to Doordash, Uber Eats, and Grubhub.
-Follow google / meta best practices for highly scalabe app design the size of TikTok, Instagram, or WeChat.
-I want to create a theme button. instead of a radio on off.
-When the user selects the dark mode button, I want to show another screen that shows 3 radio buttons.
-On, Off, System Settings.
-Also make sure we are handling the theme of the entire app.